Academic Advising & Personalized Counseling

 Final degree requirements

-*Note: Students may discuss their major with a general advisor.
-However, students will need to make an appointment to see a Concentration advisor to officially:
+*Note: Students may discuss their major with an academic advisor.
+However, students will need to make an appointment to see a major advisor to officially:

 - Have a senior audit